jupyterhub/mybinder.org-deploy/README.md

 Deployment config files for [beta.mybinder.org](https://beta.mybinder.org).

-*Note: If you wish to deploy your own Binder instance, you should refer to the [`jupyterhub/binderhub`][] repo and the [BinderHub documentation][]*
+*Note: If you wish to deploy your own Binder instance, please do not use these files as they are specific to `mybinder.org`.
+Instead, you should refer to the [`jupyterhub/binderhub`][] repo and the [BinderHub documentation][]*

 ## Contents